Knexischief/Airbyte-Metabase/README.md

 * Destination Namespace; If you leave it, Airbyte will give your schema a default name eg. "public".
 If you wannt to give your schema a prefered name,
 1. click on edit
 2. Go to custom and type the prefered name eg. Knexis.
 If you put it like "Knexis" its going to show like _ Knexis _ in your database.
+Now that everything is set, you have to see the physical data in our postgres db so you can do your analysis with it.
+# Set up your PGAdmin4 in docker